-We cannot thank Denise enough for her 18 years of leadership, innovation, and incredible energy that she displayed across an extremely wide array of our programs and activities.
-The Indian River Lakes Conservancy would not be where we are today without her.
+We cannot thank Denise enough for the 17 years of leadership, innovation, and energy that she devoted to a wide array of programs and activities.
+The Indian River Lakes Conservancy would not be where it is today without her.
+Thank you, Denise!